News

 JSM Posters / Speed Sessions

-Two biostatistics faculty are Fellows of the Society for Clinical Trials
+Two biostatistics faculty are fellows of the Society for Clinical Trials

 Professors Peter F. Thall (2014) and J. Jack Lee (2017) are Fellows of the Society for Clinical Trials.
 This fellowship honors society members who have made significant contributions to the advancement of clinical trials and to the society.

-Eight biostatistics faculty are ASA fellows
+Nine biostatistics faculty are American Statistical Association fellows

-Nine of the department's faculty members have attained the prestigious honor of being named a Fellow in the American Statistical Association: Donald A. Berry (1986), Kim-Anh Do (2006), Yu Shen (2007), J. Jack Lee (2008), Sanjay Shete (2012), Peter F. Thall (2015), Xuelin Huang (2017), Ying Yuan (2017), and Peng Wei (2022).
+Nine of the department's faculty members have attained the prestigious honor of being named a Fellow in the American Statistical Association (ASA): Donald A. Berry (1986), Kim-Anh Do (2006), Yu Shen (2007), J. Jack Lee (2008), Sanjay Shete (2012), Peter F. Thall (2015), Xuelin Huang (2017), Ying Yuan (2017), Peng Wei (2022) and Jing Ning (2023).
+This honor recognizes their outstanding contributions to the profession of statistics and as members of ASA.

 Open Positions